freenas/freenas-docs/userguide/storage.rst

   data.
 If a passphrase is set, this must **also** be provided before data can be accessed (`two factor authentication <https://en.wikipedia.org/wiki/Multi-factor_authentication>`_).

-Decrypted data **cannot be accessed** (other than from *L2ARC*) when the disks are removed, the system is shut down, or (on a running system) when the key is unavailable.
+Data stored on an encrypted volume disk is **always encrypted**.
+Data to be written to an encrypted volume is encrypted when written to the LOG disk (ZIL), but is **not** stored encrypted in L2ARC, if present.
+With the exception of L2ARC, decrypted data **cannot be accessed** when the disks are removed, the system has been shut down, or (on a running system) when the volume is 'locked' and the key is unavailable.
 If the key is protected with a passphrase, then data cannot be decrypted without having both key and passphrase.
 Decryption is per-volume not per-user, so when a volume is unlocked, data will be decrypted for *any* user whose permissions allow them to access it.

 .. note:: By design, `GELI <http://www.freebsd.org/cgi/man.cgi?query=geli>`_
    uses *two* randomized encryption keys for each disk.
 One is the key discussed